Jon1701/nextjs-application-template/README.md

 - `make install` to install project dependencies
   - `make install-node-modules` to install Node.js dependencies
 - `make dev` to start the development server
+- `make build` to create a production build